All Episodes

 But Mr. Snerdley, there was a story just last night.

-I don't I didn't even read the details of the story.
+I didn't even read the details of the story.

-Uh it's never over.
+I said, it's never over.

-You haven't read anything about the Redskins name change this week either, but do you think that's over?
+You haven't read anything about the Redskins' name change this week either, but do you think that's over?

-It's the it's not over.
+It's not over.

-It's not, we not even this Sunday is the first Sunday where it's all pink in the NFL.
+This Sunday is the first Sunday where it's all pink in the NFL.

 You think that's not going to gin up a whole bunch of new chatter about this?

-But you uh you you you get the drift.
+But you get the drift.

-They haven't given up on the dream of getting goodell.
+They haven't given up on the dream of getting Goodell.

 Do not think that.